-So that means no re-sale, no sharing, no alteration – unless the software publisher wants to alter it.
+That means no re-sale, no sharing, no alteration – unless the software publisher wants to alter it.
+The developer owns it, not you.
+You only get a very limited set of rights with the license.
 That used to be not that big of a deal.
 If a user didn’t want to patch (alter) a piece of software, it was their prerogative to download the patch or not.
 However, that is beginning to change as most computers or electronic devices have always-on connections to the internet.
 Moreover, systems are developing that require programs or devices to be connected to the internet to even function, with much of the back-end processing and data storage of the devices occurring in the “cloud.”

 All of which got me thinking about Zombies and Han Solo.